The Unbeheaded King: Setting

 Unlike The Goblin Tower and The Clocks of Iraz, which take Jorian far afield to other countries, most of the action in The Unbeheaded King takes place in Novaria, mainly the city-states of Xylar and Othomae.
 As usual, the political constraints under which the protagonist labor are at least as important as the fantastic element.
 The decidedly unromantic, even hardscrabble circumstances under which he must achieve his goals leaven the fantasy with a strong sense of reality, and highlight de Camp's unusual reversal of the genre's stereotypical rags to riches theme.

+Reception

+Susan L. Nickerson in Library Journal writes "de Camp wraps up the [trilogy's] adventure in his best zany fashion, archaic language and all, using a variety of amusing twists and complications.
+Recommended for large collections."

+Andy Sawyer in Paperback Inferno calls the book a "[s]pritely conclusion to the 'Reluctant King' trilogy," while noting that '[f]rankly, de Camp is coasting, but even so he raises a few smiles."

+The novel was also reviewed by Tim Sullivan in Fantasy Newsletter #59, May 1983, Darrell Schweitzer in Science Fiction Review, Summer 1983, Robert Coulson in Amazing Science Fiction, July 1983, in Voice of Youth Advocates, Oct 01, 1983, and by Michel Levert in Proxima #4, 1984.
+It was surveyed along with the rest of the series by Earl Wells in Salem Press Encyclopedia of Literature, 2019.